-- 2.1 Restricted CFD Simulations are computational fluid dynamic (CFD) simulations by a Team or any Related Party of that Team, or any agent or sub-contractor of the Team or any of its Related Parties, of flows that are gaseous in the case of the full size F1 car and are not classified as Engine Simulations.
-Any simulation of flows contained within the engine cooling or lubrication systems, air, air/fuel mixtures, combustion process or products of combustion from a boundary commencing at the engine's atmospheric air intake ducts, passing through the engine and finishing at the exit of the exhaust tailpipe will be classified as an Engine Simulation. - 2.2 For the avoidance of doubt, if any CFD simulation (other than the Engine Simulation defined above) reveals information about flows that are gaseous on the full size F1 car then it is a Restricted CFD Simulation.
+- 2.1 Restricted CFD Simulations are computational fluid dynamic (CFD) simulations by a Team or any Related Party of that Team, or any agent or sub-contractor of the Team or any of its Related Parties, of flows that are gaseous in the case of a representation of an F1 car or sub-component and are not classified as Engine Simulations.
+Any simulation of flows contained within the engine cooling or lubrication systems, air, air/fuel mixtures, combustion process or products of combustion from a boundary commencing at the engine's atmospheric air intake ducts, passing through the engine and finishing at the exit of the exhaust tailpipe will be classified as an Engine Simulation. - 2.2 For the avoidance of doubt, if any CFD simulation (other than the Engine Simulation defined above) reveals information about flows that are gaseous on a representation of an F1 car or sub-component then it is a Restricted CFD Simulation.
 For example; any CFD simulations conducted at scales other than 1:1 or using non gaseous fluids are still Restricted CFD Simulations as they reveal information about flows that are gaseous on the full size F1 car. - 2.3 Restricted CFD Simulations refer to the solver part of the process (irrespective of the numerical scheme behind the simulation) plus any mesh adaptation included in a solver optimisation loop.
 Pre-processing, mesh creation and post processing of CFD simulations are unrestricted.
-Only the calculation part of the process (iteration time) shall be included in the Restricted CFD Simulations. - 2.4 Non restricted CFD Simulations can be made for the purpose of optimising CFD methodology, provided they use a rigid car geometry which has been simulated in CFD more than 30 months ago.
-This car geometry may not be changed, added to, removed from, morphed or modified.

-Only geometry manipulations (e.g. in CAD clean-up or meshing software) having the sole purpose of reproducing exactly the same geometry previously solved in CFD (to a tolerance of 1.5mm scaled to a 1:1 car) are allowed.
+Only the calculation part of the process, including message passing time during this phase, (iteration time) shall be included in the Restricted CFD Simulations. - 2.4 Non restricted CFD Simulations can be made for the purpose of optimising CFD methodology, provided they use a rigid car geometry which has been simulated in CFD more than 30 months ago.
+This car geometry may not be changed, added to, removed from, morphed or modified. - Only geometry manipulations (e.g. in CAD clean-up or meshing software) having the sole purpose of reproducing exactly the same geometry previously solved in CFD (to a tolerance of 1.5mm scaled to a 1:1 car) are allowed.
 This tolerance is introduced only to allow for unintentional and incidental changes in geometry detail caused by the revisions in software and process.
 For the avoidance of doubt, static changes to car attitude (ride height, roll, yaw and steer) are permitted.
 Dynamic attitude changes as well as front wing flap angle, rear wing upper most element position or tyre shape changes are not permitted.
-Modifications to surface and volume mesh resolution and type as well as the extent of the far field domain are allowed.

-2.5 Restricted CFD Simulations may only be carried out using hardware that has been nominated by the Team to the FIA.
+Modifications to surface and volume mesh resolution and type as well as the extent of the far field domain are allowed. - 2.5 Restricted CFD Simulations may only be carried out using hardware that has been nominated by the Team to the FIA.
+Each Team must declare to the FIA in writing the computer resource that is employed for the purpose of Restricted CFD Simulations.

-The declaration of the hardware by the Team to the FIA will include :
+The declaration of the hardware by the Team to the FIA will include:

-a) The name and model number of the Processing Unit.
+a) The computer/cluster identification, manufacturer, model and location and the manufacturer, name and full unique model number of the Processing Units.